Chris Farlowe

-Chris Farlowe (born John Henry Deighton, 13 October 1940) is an English rock, blues and blue-eyed soul singer.
+Chris Farlowe (born John Henry Deighton, 13 October 1940) is an English singer.
 He is best known for his hit single "Out of Time" written by Mick Jagger and Keith Richards, which rose to No. 1 in the UK Singles Chart in 1966, and his association with bands Atomic Rooster, the Thunderbirds, and Colosseum.
 Outside his music career, Farlowe collects war memorabilia.

 Early life

 Farlowe was born in Islington, North London.
 His mother sang and played piano at clubs.
 He is the nephew of Len Deighton.
 Farlowe was an apprentice carpenter in Holloway, London before he was a professional singer.
 John Henry Deighton became Chris Farlowe, after taking the surname from American guitarist Tal Farlow.

 Career

 His musical career began with a skiffle group, the John Henry Skiffle Group, in 1957, before he joined the Johnny Burns Rhythm and Blues Quartet in 1958.
 The John Henry Skiffle Group won a local talent show.
 He met guitarist Bob Taylor in 1959 and, through Taylor, joined the Thunderbirds, who went on to record five singles for the Columbia label.
 On Island's Sue label, he released a version of "Stormy Monday Blues" under the pseudonym Little Joe Cook (a name also used by an American singer), which perpetuated the myth that he was a black singer.

 Farlowe moved to Andrew Loog Oldham's Immediate label and recorded eleven singles, five of which were cover versions of Rolling Stones songs: "Paint It Black", "Think", "Ride On, Baby", "(I Can't Get No) Satisfaction", and "Out of Time", which reached No. 1 (1966) in the UK Singles Chart.
 He recorded four more singles, the best known of which are Mike d'Abo's "Handbags and Gladrags", and "My Way of Giving", a cover of a Small Faces album track written by Steve Marriott and Ronnie Lane.

 Farlowe was performing at a club in 1966, when Otis Redding approached him, and asked him to join him on an episode of Ready Steady Go! with Eric Burdon.

 He began an association with the jazz rock group Colosseum in September 1970, recording a live album and two studio albums including Daughter of Time (1970).
 Farlowe left a year later, but since Colosseum's reunion in 1994 he appeared on all their albums and tours with them to the present.
 In February 1972 he joined Atomic Rooster, and is featured on the albums Made in England (1972) and Nice 'n' Greasy (1973).
 Following Atomic Rooster, Farlowe toured in the UK and collaborated with Northern Irish guitarist Bobby Rice.